 Beginning with tax year 2016, Minnesota will allow taxpayers to subtract certain military retirement pay (including pensions) when calculating Minnesota taxable income and Minnesota alternative minimum taxable income.

-To qualify for this subtraction, the retirement pay must be taxable on the federal return, and:
+To qualify for this subtraction, the retirement pay must be taxable on the federal return, and for:

 To claim the subtraction, you must file Schedule M1M, Income Additions and Subtractions.
 Taxpayers who claim this subtraction may not claim the nonrefundable credit for past military service.